-The Ick: What It Means, Why It Hits So Fast, and Whether It's Even Real
+Ick Meaning: What the Ick Is, Why It Hits, and Whether It's Real

 A sudden, visceral feeling of repulsion toward someone you were previously attracted to, triggered by something small, specific, and often completely irrational.
+The attraction doesn't fade gradually — it collapses.
 Once it arrives, it rarely leaves.
-The attraction doesn't fade — it collapses.

 The trigger is usually small.
 Disproportionately small.
 Someone runs across a car park and waves at you from the other side, and that's it — attraction: gone.
 Someone mispronounces a word or eats something in a particular way or makes a specific sound and your brain, without consulting you at all, has made a decision.
 The ick has been delivered.
 There is no appeal process.